AlexandreGagnon-Lalonde/project-m3-slingair/problemsEncountered.md

 - I find it really hard to organize everything together and I often find myself entangled in the logic behind everything...
 I can understand everything when I have the code but I have trouble starting almost every step without getting inspiration from someone...

+- definitely need more practice starting projects by myself, other than that I am confident with my ability to understand all kinds of code.
+I will try to double the amount of coding until the end of the bootcamp.
+How?
+First, i'll finish the udemy course that I started.
+I was actually at the node part of the course before this one started